 Some consider Casa Calvet (1899) Gaudí’ most conservative work but it also contains modernista elements.
 It is situated in Eixample and the ground floor now houses a restaurant.

 Bellesguard, also known as Casa Figueres, is a modernist manor house designed by Gaudí and constructed between 1900 and 1909.
-It is located at the Sarrià-Sant Gervasi district.
+It is located in the Sarrià-Sant Gervasi district.

 Originally intended as a housing development project for the elite of Barcelona, Park Güell instead became a park.
 It was named a UNESCO World Heritage Site in 1984 and now stands among the top tourist attractions in the city.